 3. Air Conditioner Smells Musty

-Homeowners who reach us about this issue frequently report their air conditioner smells like feet, dirty socks or a locker room when it’s running.
+People who contact us regarding this issue usually report their air conditioner smells like feet, dirty socks or a locker room when it’s running.
 Also referred to as dirty sock syndrome, this smell is typically caused by a dirty evaporator coil that has mold, mildew and bacteria buildup.
 Excess water can also make your home air conditioner smell bad.
-Dirty sock syndrome is most typical in areas where you turn on heating at night and during the morning before turning on cooling later on.
+Dirty sock syndrome is most typical in areas where you turn on heating at night and during the morning before switching to cooling during the afternoon.

 How to Solve It